virkud/bios611-project1/hw5/hw5.md

     Remember, a given principal component corresponds to a weighted combination of the original variables.

-Including Total is redudant, since it is a summation of all of the other powers.
+Including Total is redundant, since it is a summation of all of the other powers.
 The largest principal components should be the greatest contributor to the total column, and have the greatest influence on this variable.
-By including the total column twice, you essentially get
+By including the total column twice, you essentially add extra weight for the largest principal component.

 6. Make a plot of the two largest components.
 Any insights?